zhchang/quick_file/README.md

 NEED VIM WITH PYTHON SUPPORT!!!
 ===============================

+:AG term [extension]

+opens files that has text match to the search tearm in quick-fix window.
+There is also a shortcut available: pressing ag with cursor in word to search for occurence of that word. (because I am currently doing golang, so I hooked up this shortcut *.go files, but you can change that with ease in your .vimrc)

 :QF filename-fragment

 the plugin will try to jump to shallowest match under current directory and it's sub directories.
 Also, it is possible to provide more details for a deeper match.